-The Scheme was established under a Trust Deed dated 14 December 2012 (as subsequently amended or replaced).
+The Scheme was established under a Trust Deed dated 14 December 2012 which was amended and replaced by Deed of Amendment and Restatement dated 10 May 2023).
+The Trust Deed may be further amended.

 10.2 Scheme description

 The Scheme is registered as a KiwiSaver scheme under the KiwiSaver Act.
 The operation of the Scheme is therefore governed by the KiwiSaver Act.
 The KiwiSaver Act provides that the KiwiSaver Scheme Rules (which, among other things, prescribe Permitted Withdrawals) and certain other terms are implied in the Trust Deed.